Brand awareness: Marketing implications of brand awareness

 The distinction between brand recall and brand recognition has important implications for advertising strategy.
 When the communications objectives depend on brand recognition, the creative execution must show the brand packaging or a recognizable brand name.
 However, when the communications objectives rely on brand recall, the creative execution should encourage strong associations between the category and the brand.
 Advertisers also use jingles, mnemonics and other devices to encourage brand recall.

 Brand dominance occurs when, during brand recall tests, most consumers can name only one brand from a given category.
 Brand dominance is defined as an individual's selection of only certain brand names in a related category during a brand recall procedure.
 While brand dominance might appear to be a desirable goal, overall dominance can be a double-edged sword.

 A brand name that is well known to the majority of people or households is called a household name and may be an indicator of brand success.
 Occasionally a brand can become so successful that the brand becomes synonymous with the category.
-For example, British people often talk about "Hoovering the house" when they actually mean "vacuuming the house."
+For example, British people often talk about "Hoovering the house" when they actually mean "vacuuming the house".
 (Hoover is a brand name).
-When this happens, the brand name is said to have "gone generic."
+When this happens, the brand name is said to have "gone generic".
 Examples of brands becoming generic abound; Kleenex, Sellotape, Nescafé, Aspirin and Panadol.
 When a brand goes generic, it can present a marketing problem because when the consumer requests a named brand at the retail outlet, they may be supplied with a competing brand.
-For example, if a person enters a bar and requests "a rum and Coke," the bartender may interpret that to mean a "rum and cola-flavoured beverage," paving the way for the outlet to supply a cheaper alternative mixer.
+For example, if a person enters a bar and requests "a rum and Coke", the bartender may interpret that to mean a "rum and cola-flavoured beverage", paving the way for the outlet to supply a cheaper alternative mixer.
 In such a scenario, The Coca-Cola Company is the ultimate loser because it does not get the sale.

 Measuring brand awareness

-Just as different types of brand awareness can be identified, there are a variety of methods for measuring awareness.
-Typically, researchers use surveys, carried out on a sample of consumers asking about their knowledge of the focus brand or category.
+Just as different types of brand awareness can be identified, there are a variety of methods for measuring it.
+Typically, researchers use surveys conducted on a sample of consumers asking about their knowledge of the focus brand or category.